Feel the Love: How to Handle Workplace Conflict Like an Expert

 - Agree with their point of view

-- Speak in a respective tone, and be courteous
+- Speak in a respectful tone, and be courteous

 - Immediately remediate the problem